chef/chef-oss-practices/repo-management/repo-states.md

 ## Deprecated

 Repos in a deprecated state are no longer maintained.
 No new features or bug fixes should be expected.
 Repos in this state do not have any assigned maintainers.
-Repos in this state should be archived to prevent issues or pull requests from being opened.
+See our [Project EOL Communication](../communication/project-eol.md) for additional information on the deprecation of a project.